antistereov/singularity-core/docs/docs/guides/database/encryption.md

 If you are new to Spring, we recommend starting with their [official guides](https://spring.io/quickstart) to get up to speed.
 :::

-Sensitive information like email addresses or passwords should not be stored in the database as clear text.
+Sensitive information like phone addresses or passwords should not be stored in the database as clear text.
 This would cause a major security risk.

 *Singularity* offers a way to encrypt these fields safely.